mull-project/mull/docs/Features.rst

 Features
 ========

+- Mull enables mutation testing of C and C++ projects.

 - Mull expects a passing test suite to exit with 0.
 If the test suite fails, it must exit with a non-zero exit code.
 Any C/C++ test framework that follows this convention is supported by Mull.